-Each March, the IIN sponsors the All Scout Nano Day.
-Conceived by Michael Kleppinger, Northrup Grumman engineer and assistant scoutmaster, the event has brought over 1,200 Boy Scouts, Girl Scouts, and Venturing Crews to the Northwestern University campus to learn about nanotechnology.
+Each Spring, the International Institute for Nanotechnology (IIN) sponsors the All Scout Nano Day.
+Conceived by Michael Kleppinger, Northrup Grumman engineer and assistant scoutmaster, with help from Eagle Scout and Northwestern Professor Richard Van Duyne, the event has brought nearly 1,600 Boy Scouts, Girl Scouts, and Venturing Crew members to the Northwestern University campus to learn about nanotechnology.

 Sign up for our newsletter to receive information on events, news, and articles.